 To turn any page on your site into a static home page log into your site, then go to your admin menu and select Settings > Reading …

 In the Reading Settings screen, change the following:

 - Front page displays: select ‘A static page …’

 Congratulations!
-Now you know how to display any page on your WordPress site as your home page.
+Now you know how to show a page as the home page of your WordPress site.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum